The neurology encompasses all diseases of the brain and nervous system. A distinction is made between neurological and neurodegenerative diseases.

 - Overexcitation of the nerve cell with disruption of signal transmission and death of the cell (“excitotoxicity”)

-- Functional disorders (e.g.oxidative stress, immune disorders, inflammation, mitochondrial disease)
+- Functional disorders (z.B.
+Oxidative stress, immune disorders, inflammation, mitochondrial disease)

 In the early stages, the progression of Alzheimer's disease can be delayed by micronutrients.
-The patients' brains shrank by 20% less than the control group.
-More importantly, brain function declined between 40 and 70% less over three years than in the non-treated subjects.
+The patients' brains shrank by 20% less than those of the control group.
+More importantly, brain performance declined between 40 and 70% less over three years than in the non-treated subjects.

 DHA | 1200 mg |